yassouali/fast.ai_notes/cutting_edge_DL/lecture12.md

 <p align="center"> <img src="../figures/sample_lsun.png" width="200"> </p>

+###  1.3. <a name='Training'></a>Training

-Now we'll create out two models, the generator and the descriminator, and also out noise generator, that output nz random vectors of size b, in our case, we create a noise matrix of size 4 x 100, or four random verctors of size 100 each, pass them through the generator to get an output of size 4x3x64x64, denoarmalize the outputs and display the four images, which will obviously be random given that our generator is untrained:
+Now we'll create out two models, the generator and the discriminator, and also out noise generator, that output nz random vectors of size b, in our case, we create a noise matrix of size 4 x 100, or four random vectors of size 100 each, pass them through the generator to get an output of size 4x3x64x64, denormalize the outputs and display the four images, which will obviously be random given that our generator is untrained:

 ```python
 # Models